dsb-norge/github-actions-terraform/README.md

 - terraform-version: The version of Terraform to use for the tests (required).
 - tflint-version: The version of tflint (required)
+- readme-file-path: path to README.md file.
+By default repo root used.

 #### Secrets